Selective Binding of O2 Over N2 in a Redox-Active Metal-Organic Framework with Open Iron(II) Coordination Sites

-E. D. Bloch and L. J. Murray and W. L. Queen and S. Chavan and S. N. Maximoff and J. P. Bigi and R. Krishna and V. K. Peterson and F. Grandjean and G. J. Long and B. Smit and S. Bordiga and C. M. Brown and J. R. Long, "Selective Binding of O₂ Over N₂ in a Redox-active Metal-organic Framework with Open Iron(II) Coordination Sites," Journal of the American Chemical Society, American Chemical Society (ACS), Jan 2011.
+E. D. Bloch and L. J. Murray and W. L. Queen and S. M. Chavan and S. N. Maximoff and J. P. Bigi and R. Krishna and V. K. Peterson and F. Grandjean and G. J. Long and B. Smit and S. Bordiga and C. M. Brown and J. R. Long, "Selective Binding of O2 Over N2 in a Redox-Active Metal-Organic Framework with Open Iron(II) Coordination Sites," Journal of the American Chemical Society, vol. 133, no. 37, pp. 14814-14822, American Chemical Society (ACS), Sep 2011.

 The definitive version is available at http://dx.doi.org/10.1021/ja205976v